NoriSte/ui-testing-best-practices/sections/server-communication-testing/test-request-and-response-payload.md

 <br/><br/>

-*Please note: all the following examples are for Cypres, it has the best XHR testing support at the moment.*
+*Please note: all the following examples are for Cypress, it has the best XHR testing support at the moment.*

 ## Asserting about an XHR request, a complete example